contensis/docs-delivery-http/model/entry.md

 ## Standard properties

 These are the standard properties that all entries have.
-The language property is the indexer for the entry data as an entry can have multiple language variations which can be be edited and versioned independently.
-In the Delivery API context only a single language variation is available on an entry.
+The language property is the indexer for the entry data as an entry can have multiple language variations which can be edited and versioned independently.
+In the Delivery API context only a single language variation is available for an entry.

 ### Entry